dantasfiles/cornell/cornell-cs-major-reading-list.md

-These are books that are required or recommended for use in computer science classes at Cornell.
+These are books that are recommended for use in computer science classes at Cornell.

 <br>The books marked with a ✨ are ones I've liked enough to read all the way through